 Garmin Varia RTL515 in a pithy sentence: this rear bike light is expensive, but not as much so as hospital care and coffins.

 Owning the best rear bike light you can find is a sensible choice for any cyclist.
-That's not only because it is a legal requirement in many countries during low light or nighttime rides, but also because LED technology is now so good, you can increase visibility during the day, too.
-After all, a big strobing red lamp is bound to grab the attention of the dozy driver who is perhaps more involved in a podcast than the road ahead.
+That's not only because it is a legal requirement in many countries during low light or nighttime rides but also because LED technology is now so good you can increase visibility during the day, too.
+After all, a big strobing red lamp is bound to grab the attention of the dozy driver, who is perhaps more involved in a podcast than the road ahead.

-Garmin might be better known for its excellent array of bike computers, such as the Edge 1030 Plus that we ranked one of the finest we’ve tried in a while, as well as fitness trackers, smart watches and, erm, marine navigation, but they also have a cool - albeit limited - range of lights.
+Garmin might be better known for its excellent array of bike computers, such as the Garmin Edge 1030 Plus that we ranked one of the finest we’ve tried in a while, as well as fitness trackers, smart watches and, erm, marine navigation, but they also have a cool - albeit limited - range of lights.

-Its Varia range also includes a powerful 800 lumen front light that adjusts its output according to speed and the ambient light that’s detected by one of its compatible Edge bike computers (if you have one).
-But its rear-mounted sibling is arguably brainier still, as it packs a rearview radar that alerts you, the rider, when traffic is approaching from behind.
+Its Varia range also includes a powerful 800-lumen front light that adjusts its output according to speed and the ambient light that’s detected by one of its compatible Edge bike computers (if you have one).
+But its rear-mounted sibling is arguably brainier still, as it packs a rearview radar that alerts you, the rider when traffic is approaching from behind.

-Like many things Garmin, the Varia RTL515 works best when paired with a compatible Edge bike computer, because you can take full advantage of both audio and visual indicators when traffic approaches.
-Garmin would also no doubt like it if you got a Garmin Varia UT800 for your handlebars – and admittedly that is one of the best front bike lights available.
+Like many things Garmin, the Varia RTL515 works best when paired with a compatible Edge bike computer because you can take full advantage of both audio and visual indicators when traffic approaches.
+Garmin would also no doubt like it if you got a Garmin Varia UT800 for your handlebars – and admittedly, that is one of the best front bike lights available.

-Garmin Varia RTL515: price and availability
+Garmin Varia RTL515 review: Price and availability

 The Garmin Varia RTL515 retails at £169.99 or $200 in the US or AUS$269 in Australia.
 So yes, it is a little expensive compared to most rear bike lights, but then it’s also a lot cleverer than most.
-It can also be bought direct from Garmin, as well as from the retailers in our much-loved pricing widgets.
+It can also be bought direct from Garmin (opens in new tab), as well as from the retailers in our much-loved pricing widgets.

-Garmin Varia RTL515: design and build
+Garmin Varia RTL515 review: Design and build

 Garmin has actually been making a version of its Varia rear radar for some years now and the first generation wasn’t pretty at all.
 In fact, it was a big rectangular slab of plastic with some very obvious LEDs built into it that would flash all angrily whenever a car approached from the rear.